How To Apply for a U.S. Passport

 If you recently became a U.S. citizen, congratulations!
 You are now eligible to apply for a U.S. passport.
 The U.S. passport process is very straightforward, and passport applications are processed much quicker than the other immigration applications you’ve been used to.
 This article is a step-by-step guide to the application process for a U.S. passport if you’re applying for the first time.

-Who can apply for a U.S. passport?
+Who Can Apply for a U.S. Passport?

+You can apply for a U.S. passport if you are a U.S. citizen, either by birth or naturalization or by a qualifying U.S. national.
 If at least one of these criteria applies, you need to apply in person using Form DS-11:

-- You are applying for your first U.S. passport
+You are applying for your first U.S. passport

-- You are younger than age sixteen
+You are younger than 16 years old

 Your previous U.S. passport was lost, stolen, or damaged

 The U.S. Department of State issued your previous U.S. passport more than 15 years ago

-How to apply for a U.S. passport: A Step-by-Step Guide
+How To Apply for a U.S. Passport: A Step-by-Step Guide

 To complete a U.S. passport application, you need to fill out Form DS-11, gather supporting documents, pay the fee, and submit the form.